 Repair a Windows VM by using the Azure Virtual Machine repair commands

-If your Windows virtual machine (VM) in Azure encounters a boot or disk error, you may need to perform mitigation on the disk itself.
+If your Windows virtual machine (VM) in Azure encounters a boot or disk error, you may need to repair the disk offline.
 A common example would be a failed application update that prevents the VM from being able to boot successfully.
-This article details how to use Azure VM repair commands to connect the disk to another Windows VM to fix any errors, then rebuild your original VM.
+This article details how to use Azure VM repair commands to automatically attach a broken OS disk to another Windows VM for offline repair.
+Through this procedure, the failed OS disk will automatically be unlocked on the second VM, called a repair VM, if the disk is encrypted with Azure Disk Encryption.
+When the failed disk is attached to the repair VM, you can fix any errors and then rebuild your original VM with the repaired disk.

 - The scripts in this article only apply to the VMs that use Azure Resource Manager.